SimonDanisch/OpenGL.jl/README.md

 	 require("OpenGL") is evaluated).
 OpenGL expects upside-down, 1D image arrays in a BGR format and glimg performs the necessary conversion on the 3D image arrays produced by imread.
-3. Initialize an empty array of Uint8's to contain texture identifiers.
-For example, an Array(Uint8,3) should be created if you want to make three different textures.
+3. Initialize an empty array of Uint32's to contain texture identifiers.
+For example, an Array(Uint32,3) should be created if you want to make three different textures.
 4. Continue with the typical OpenGL image/texture process.
-See Examples for 6, 7, 8, 9, and 10 in the GLUT and SDL packages for the relevant code.
+See Examples 6, 7, 8, 9, and 10 in the GLUT and SDL packages for the relevant code.

 #Credit